-The insurer must determine the nature of the job at injury and any other jobs held at the time of injury, or the job or jobs at aggravation, by contacting the employer or employers to verify the worker's employment status.
+The insurer must determine the nature of the job at injury and any other paid jobs held at the time of injury, or the job or jobs at aggravation, and this must include contacting the employer at injury to verify the worker's employment status.

-- (a) When the job at injury or any other jobs held at the time of injury, or the job at aggravation was seasonal or temporary temporary or seasonal, calculate the worker's average weekly wage as follows, then convert to the adjusted weekly wage as described in section (4) of this rule: - (A) When the worker's regular employment is the job at injury and the worker did not hold more than one job at the time of injury, and did not receive unemployment insurance benefits during the 52 weeks before the injury, the worker's average weekly wage is the same as the wage upon which temporary disability is based. - (B) When the worker's regular employment is the job at aggravation and the worker did not hold more than one job at the time of aggravation, and did not receive unemployment insurance benefits during the 52 weeks before the aggravation, the worker's average weekly wage is calculated using the same methods used to calculate temporary disability as described in the version of OAR 436-060-0025 that was in effect on the date of injury. - (C) If the worker held more than one job at the time of the injury or aggravation, and did not receive unemployment insurance payments during the 52 weeks before the date of the injury or aggravation, divide the worker's earned income by the number of weeks the worker worked during the 52 weeks before the date of injury or aggravation. - (D) If the worker held one or more jobs at the time of the injury or aggravation, and received unemployment insurance payments during the 52 weeks before the date of the injury or aggravation, combine the earned income with the unemployment insurance payments and divide the total by the number of weeks the worker worked and received unemployment insurance payments during the 52 weeks before the date of the injury or aggravation. - (b) When the job at injury was not seasonal or temporary and the worker did not hold more than one job at the time of injury, use the weekly wage upon which temporary disability was based, and then convert the weekly wage to the adjusted weekly wage as described in section (4) of this rule.
+- (a) When the job at injury or any other paid jobs held at the time of injury, or the job at aggravation was seasonal or temporary, calculate the worker's weekly wage as follows, then convert to the adjusted weekly wage as described in section (4) of this rule: - (A) When the worker's regular employment is the job at injury and the worker did not hold more than one job at the time of injury, and did not receive unemployment insurance benefits during the 52 weeks before the injury, use the same wage upon which temporary disability was based.

-- (c) When the job at injury was not seasonal or temporary and the worker held more than one job at the time of injury and the job(s) were also not seasonal or temporary, the worker's average weekly wage for each of those jobs is calculated using the same methods used to calculate temporary disability as described in the version of OAR 436-060-0025 that was in effect on the date of injury, and then converting to the adjusted weekly wage as described in section (4) of this rule. - (ed) When the job at aggravation was not seasonal or temporary, the worker's average weekly wage for each job at aggravation is calculated using the same methods used to calculate temporary disability as described in the version of OAR 436-060-0025 that was in effect on the date of injury OAR 436-060-0025, and then converting to the adjusted weekly wage as described in section (4) of this rule.
+- (B) When the worker's regular employment is the job at aggravation and the worker did not hold more than one job at the time of aggravation, and did not receive unemployment insurance benefits during the 52 weeks before the aggravation, use the same methods used to calculate temporary disability as described under OAR 436-060-0025 that was in effect on the date of injury. - (C) When the worker held more than one job at the time of injury or aggravation, and did not receive unemployment insurance payments during the 52 weeks before the date of the injury or aggravation, divide the worker's earned income by the number of weeks the worker worked in those jobs during the 52 weeks before the date of injury or aggravation. - (D) When the worker held one or more jobs at the time of injury or aggravation, and received unemployment insurance payments during the 52 weeks before the date of the injury or aggravation, combine the earned income with the unemployment insurance payments and divide the total by the number of weeks the worker worked in those jobs and received unemployment insurance payments during the 52 weeks before the date of the injury or aggravation. - (b) When subsection (3)(a) of this rule does not apply, calculate the worker's weekly wage as follows, then convert to the adjusted weekly wage as described in section (4) of this rule: - (A) When the worker's regular employment is the job at injury and the worker did not hold more than one job at the time of injury, use the same wage upon which temporary disability was based. - (B) When the worker's regular employment is the job at injury and the worker held more than one job at the time of injury, use the same methods used to calculate temporary disability as described under OAR 436-060-0025 that was in effect on the date of injury.
+The job does not need to be subject employment.
+Volunteer work is not a job for purposes of this paragraph. - (C) When the worker's regular employment is the job at aggravation, use the same methods used to calculate temporary disability as described under OAR 436-060-0025 that was in effect on the date of injury. - (c) When a volunteer job is the job at injury or job at aggravation, the weekly wage for the volunteer job is the assumed wage used to determine the employer's premium.